PriceStats uses online prices to calculate innovative economic indicators.

 2. Online Retailers

-A key step of our approach is to identify the best retailers we can use for inflation measurement.
+A key step of our approach is to identify the best retailers we can use for inflation and PPP measurement.
 PriceStats makes a significant effort to select retailers with large market shares, in relevant cities, that sell both offline and online.

 In most countries, our data covers key economic sectors such as food, clothing, electronics, furniture and energy.
 Most of the categories that we are not able to cover are services.
 This, however, is not a problem for our goal of detecting the main changes in inflation trends.
 Services are usually quite stable, not the main source of volatility, and can be indirectly monitored through items with similar price behavior.